Paul-Orlando/web-research-hub/README.md

 ## Known Limitations

 **No source credibility weighting**
-All sources returned by Exa are treated equally in the synthesis step — there's no scoring that favors primary or academic sources over secondary commentary.
+All sources returned by Exa are treated equally — there's no scoring that favors primary sources over secondary commentary.

 **No document upload / vector search**
 The current pipeline is web-search only via Exa.
 There is no